Long Island Roller Rebels: History and organization

 In 2011, the Roller Rebels competed in the East Coast Derby Extravaganza, and also played a bout at the Men's Roller Derby Association Championships, which were held in their Old Bethpage rink.

+In March 2024 the Roller Rebels filed suit against Nassau County executive Bruce Blakeman over an executive order he had made banning women's sports teams that include transgender women from using county facilities.
+They are represented by the New York Civil Liberties Union.